ClickSend/clicksend-perl/docs/SMSApi.md

     password => 'YOUR_PASSWORD',
 );

-my $date_before = WWW::ClickSendClient::Object::string->new(); # string | An optional timestamp - mark all as read before this timestamp.
+my $date_before = WWW::ClickSendClient::Object::Number->new(); # Number | An optional timestamp - mark all as read before this timestamp.
 If not given, all messages will be marked as read.

 eval {
     my $result = $api_instance->sms_inbound_read_put(date_before => $date_before);